AriaZiru/AriaZiru/README.md

 - 👋 Hi, I’m @AriaZiru
 - 👀 I’m interested in Frontend Developer and Backend Developer
-- 🌱 I’m currently learning HTML-CSS-Javascript
+- 🌱 I’m currently learning HTML-CSS-Javascript for Frontend, and also learning PHP-MYSQL-LARAVEL too for backend developer
 - 💞️ I’m looking to collaborate on web communities
 - 📫 follow me